almamun2b/web-learning-react/README.md

 ### Functionality

-All the qualified employees details are displayed by the grid Card.
-It also shows the total number of selected employees with their total salary and name with images.
+All the Running Courses details are displayed by the grid Card.
+It also shows the Instructors details with images.

-### Button Functionality
+### Offer

-Every card contains a button. by clicking the button, it updates the cart with the total number of selected employees with their total salary and name with images.
+To get offer enroll now